logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/running-tests-under-on-premises-tfs/configuring-ta-for-a-tfs-connection/_index.md

 ---
-title: "Configuring TA for a TFS connection"
+title: "Configuring TestArchitect for a Team Foundation Server® connection"
 linktitle: "Configuring TestArchitect for a Team Foundation Server® connection"
 description: "Use the TestArchitect external tool to set up a repository for integration with a Team Foundation Server (TFS) server."
 weight: 3